hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ## Introduction

 During the Edo period, a daunting amount of Japanese took to the roads to travel on pilgrimages.
 While the purpose was visiting temples and shrines, over time other sightseeing and tourism motivations emerged.
 Despite the popularity of travel, many historians have argued that that the ruling authorities were negatively positioned against peasant pilgrimage, claiming that the bakufu envisioned peasant's being tied to the land ( #Vaporis).
 Reasons for such a position have been argued to be due to the negative economic effects on the income they received due to the peasant's efforts at their fields (REF).
-However, if the bakufu and daimyo authorities were positioned against travel, why were the permits that were necessary for travel able to obtained so easily by commoners?
-Why did the checkpoint officials show more laxity to the peasants as time went on?
+However, this reasoning alone does not explain why were the permits that were necessary for travel able to obtained so easily by commoners as time went by.
+Nor does it explain why the checkpoint officials show more laxity to the peasants as time went on.
+If were are to assume that the bakufu and daimyo authorities were positioned against travel, then their lenience of it appears contradictory.
+This paper searches for the reason behind that lenience.
 In order to understand the authorities' motivations, I believe it is necessary to examine the situation surrounding pilgrimage itself.
 In recent years, historians have approached the topic from many different angles asking new questions about how and why pilgrimage became so widely practiced.
+Their research reveals the economic motivations underlying the promotion of pilgrimage by the *oshi*, who operated much like a travel agent to attract pilgrims to the temple or shrine they were affiliated to.
+As pilgrimage increased, other parties arose to take advantage of this tourism.
+Services and business arose to cater to this traveler and over time some regions' economy came to rely on pilgrims.
+I believe this to be an example of the positive economic benefit that pilgrimage offered regions.
+I argue that these economic benefits to be gained from pilgrimage is one reason why the authorities were lenient towards it.
+In addition, I argue this is because their purpose was not authoritarian, but to
-Studies of uncover the situation of pilgrimage; shikoku, Oyama.
-These studies reveal the widespread effects of pilgrimage and the responses from authorities and communities.
+%%Studies of uncover the situation of pilgrimage; shikoku, Oyama. %% These studies reveal the widespread effects of pilgrimage and the responses from authorities and communities.
 I argue that the social and economic effects of pilgrimage, which slowly became a form of ? tourism is highly relevant to understand the position of the bakufu and daimyo.

+Research that covers the Tokugawa road barriers the travel permit system in great detail is the work of Vaporis Constantine.  he challenges the idea that the authorities fully controlled the peasants' movements, and argues that the peasants found ways to circumvent the barriers.
+%%Overall the image he presents is the authorities being against travel, and the peasants trying to defy%% He outlines the numerous examples of authorities being negatively positioned against peasant pilgrimage and instances where it was banned.
+His main argument is that the peasants were mobile, despite the efforts of the authorities to make them otherwise.

-Vaporis's study of travel during the Tokugawa period, they argue against accepting a "legalistic interpretation of Tokugawa Japan" (6), as doing so overlooks crucial factors.
-- overestimates the state's authority
-- incorrectly represents peasants as "immobile", their movements severely restricted and strictly inspected at barriers.
+Vaporis's study of travel during the Tokugawa period, they argue against accepting a "legalistic interpretation of Tokugawa Japan" (6), as doing so %%overlooks crucial factors %% overestimates the state's authority and incorrectly represents peasants as "immobile", with their movements severely restricted and strictly inspected at barriers.
-The evidence presented here will demonstrate that, while sekisho did affect the flow and pattern of travel throughout Tokugawa Japan, they did not significantly impede travelers (7)
+%%The evidence presented here will demonstrate that, while sekisho did affect the flow and pattern of travel throughout Tokugawa Japan, %% His conclusion is that despite the intention of the authorities, the *sekisho* barriers did not significantly impede peasant travelers (ibid, 7) though he does not put forward the question of why.

 Based on this research, this paper will examine previous evidence used in determine the position of the authorities What reasons they could have to be for or against pilgrimage, and with that position in mind, consider the economic effects of pilgrimage.